Skip to content

 Connect with us to learn more about our services, receive assistance in navigating available options, or discover which program is best for you.

 This website gives general information about our main offerings.
+Click “LEARN MORE” to find out more information about each program.
+Scroll to the bottom of this page for the Frequently Asked Questions.
 Programs are free for eligible members within our priority communities.
 They are available both online and select in-person, with sessions offered throughout the year.
-Click “LEARN MORE” to find out more information about each program.
-Scroll to the bottom of this page for the Frequently Asked Questions.

 EMPOWERING CARE PROGRAM

 We offer practical support through our Empowering Care Program (ECP).
-This humanitarian relief-based program provides direct assistance to women*, girls, and gender-diverse individuals experiencing the impacts of gender-based violence, systemic racism, and institutional barriers hindering justice, dignity, and basic rights, and who need urgent survival support.
+This humanitarian relief-based program provides direct assistance to women* and gender-diverse individuals experiencing the impacts of gender-based violence, systemic racism, and institutional barriers hindering justice, dignity, and basic rights, and who need urgent survival support.
 The supports from this program are intended to provide participants (community members receiving support) with immediate relief for their basic costs of living, to provide a sense of security, and to invest in their well-being and safety on their terms.

 We are dedicated to ensuring that women and gender-diverse individuals—who often encounter unfair barriers and inequalities—have access to the resources, opportunities, referrals, and support they need.
 Our approach is personalized to unique situations, rather than adopting a one-size-fits-all solution for all.
 We believe people are best placed to determine the support they need.
-That’s why we emphasize the importance of centring community member needs and respecting their self-determination by providing support unconditionally.
+That’s why we emphasize the importance of centring community member needs and respecting their self-determination by providing support without conditions.

-Outreach services can also be delivered to partnering agencies with women, girls, and gender-diverse communities as part of their constituency.
-The program policy is available in the application or can be directly shared upon request.
-To view the program policy, click here
+Outreach services can also be provided to partner agencies that serve women, girls, and gender-diverse communities.
+The program policy is included in the application or can be shared directly upon request.

 Empowering Care Program Contact: